moccalotto/kaos/_rulebook/main.md

 **Easy Tests**: You roll 1d100 twice.
 You succeed if one of the rolls is below or equal to the target number.

 **Opposed Tests**: GM determines the Target Number for each party.
-Both parties then roll.
+Both parties then roll d100.
-If exactly one party has a success, that party wins.
+If one party beats the target number but the other does not, that party wins.
 Otherwise redo the test ontil exactly one party has a success.

+Note that the target number does not have to be the same for each party.

+You can pit the Strength of one character against the Agility of another - or you can pit one persons Perception against another persons Stealth.

 **The 1-rule**: A roll of 1 on the d100 is always a success.
-However, note that you cannot even attempt to use skills in which you have a score of 0, so the 1-rule would not apply.
+If you roll a 1 in an opposed test, you automatically win it.

 **The 95-rule**: No matter how high your skill score is or which circumstantial advantagas you have, any roll of 96-100 is always a failure.